jhudsl/tidyversecourse/docs/02-get-data.md

 ### Case Study #2: Firearms

 We've got a whole bunch of datasets that we'll need to read in for this case study.
 They are from a number of different sources and are stored in different file formats.
-This means we'll need to use various functions to read the data in *and* keep this in mind we we start wrangling the data.
+This means we'll need to use various functions to read the data into R.

 As a reminder, we're interested in the following question: At the state-level, what is the relationship between firearm legislation strength and annual rate of fatal police shootings?

 #### Census Data

-Population characteristics at the state level for 2017 are available:
+Population characteristics at the state level for 2017 are available [here](https://raw.githubusercontent.com/opencasestudies/ocs-police-shootings-firearm-legislation/master/data/sc-est2017-alldata6.csv).
+Let's read it into R.

 ```r